 What is a Physical Disability?Page last updated: 04 September 2019

-This can range from someone who may only require a minimum amount of support and assistance to someone who may require further specialised support.
+A physical disability can range from someone who may only require a minimum amount of support and assistance to someone who may require further specialised support.
 Depending on your specific circumstance will determine what assistance you may need to help you live independently.

 You may think of someone with a physical disability as someone who is confined to a wheelchair.
 This however is untrue and while there are people who are wheelchair users, they are also people with physical disabilities who don’t.